mughesaraja/AI-Course-Creator/README.md

 **Why This Matters**

 AI is accelerating course creation, but without strong learning design, quality can suffer.
-This project explores how combining:
+This system explores how combining:
  - AI capabilities
  - Instructional design thinking
  - Structured workflows can produce learning experiences that are both efficient to create and effective for learners.